Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Prospective: Something Else is Needed in Evolutionary Multitask Optimization

 \section{Prospective: Something Else is Needed in Evolutionary Multitask Optimization}

 Transfer Optimization and Evolutionary Multitasking are at their dawn.
-A growing corpus of contributions are published on a daily basis, in top conferences and reputed journals.
+A growing corpus of contributions are published on a daily basis, in top conferences and reputed journals \cite{xu2021multi,tan2021evolutionary,wei2021review}.
 This area has garnered much interest from the community working on optimization, blowing a fresh breeze of new developments and research directions over the field.

-Unfortunately, not all that glitters is gold: Evolutionary Multitasking needs urgent, sincere and reflexive thoughts about fundamental questions that threaten the prosperity the area as a whole.
-Solid grounds are still missing in terms of i) the practical applicability of the multitasking paradigm; ii) the novelty and reciprocity of algorithmic proposal with respect to the state-of-the-art in optimization research; and iii) the fairness and rigor of the methodologies for performance assessment and comparison used to date.
-As a result, the blossoming strand of literature grows every day from roots weakened by the lack of convincing responses to the aforementioned issues.
-On a prescriptive note, we advocate for several specific actions that could bring some light to the area: \begin{itemize}[leftmargin=*] \item[\rlap{\raisebox{0.3ex}{ \ding{52}}}$\square$] Informed evidence of the practical relevance of the multitasking paradigm should be given (e.g. by providing examples of real-world setups where the tasks at hand could co-occur, together with the reasons why they might occur at the same time and why they could feature synergistic relationships with each other).
+Unfortunately, not all that glitters is gold: {Evolutionary Multitasking needs urgent, sincere, and reflexive thoughts about fundamental questions that should be addressed for the prosperity of the area as a whole.} Solid grounds are still missing in terms of i) { the practical applicability and competitiveness} of the multitasking paradigm; ii) the novelty and reciprocity of algorithmic proposal with respect to the state-of-the-art in optimization research; and iii) the fairness and rigor of the methodologies for performance assessment and comparison used to date.
+As a result, a growing strand of literature blossoms every day without convincing responses to the aforementioned issues.
+On a prescriptive note, we advocate for several specific actions that could bring light to the area: \begin{itemize}[leftmargin=*] \item[\rlap{\raisebox{0.3ex}{ \ding{52}}}$\square$] Informed evidence of the practical relevance of the multitasking paradigm should be given ({e.g., by providing examples of real-world setups where the tasks at hand could co-occur,} together with the reasons why they might occur at the same time and why they could feature synergistic relationships with each other). {Rationale offered in this regard should also specify the computational aspect favored by the adoption of multitask optimization, be it a faster convergence or a higher quality of the solutions discovered for each problem under consideration.}